 A person who has not be identified as an essential visitor and is visiting for social reasons or performing a non-essential service.
 General visitors under the age of 14 should be accompanied by an adult and must follow infection prevention and control protocols.
-Children under two years of age are not counted as a visitor.
 May also include persons attending for the purposes of providing personal care services and resident activities which may include hairdressers, entertainers, recreational service providers and animal handlers.
-Please call ahead or book through our booking site.
 Example: Family, friends or individuals who are touring the Village to inform decisions regarding their application to move in.